bifferos/explodeinstaller/README.md

-Two ISO reading libraries are used:  pycdlib and isoparser.  pycdlib is quite fast but doesn't handle links or reading the boot image properly. isoparser is slow, but seems to fare better.
+Two ISO reading libraries are used:  pycdlib and isoparser.  pycdlib is quite fast but doesn't handle links or reading the boot image properly. isoparser is slow, but seems to get better results.
 So pycdlib does extraction of most of the files, and when it throws an exception isoparser takes over.
-This seems to be a good tradeoff, however if pycdlib gets 'fixed' then this code may break.
+This seems to be a good tradeoff, however if pycdlib gets 'fixed' and stops throwing exceptions then this code will obviously break.

 Although the code is compatible with Python 3, the exploder doesn't seem to work with it.
-I'll continue to develop against six to leave the door open for a Python port to python3 but don't intend to spend any time actually getting it working when this meets my needs.
-Patches welcome.
+I'll continue to develop against six to leave the door open for a Python port to 3 but don't intend to spend any time actually getting it working when this meets my needs.